AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- ACP2E-330-->

 *  Updating a child product no longer removes the catalog rule discount inherited from its parent configurable product during the partial indexing process.
-Previously, when we assigned a configurable product to a category but not its associated simple products, and then used that category to create a catalog rule, {{ site.data.var.ce }} removed the catalog rule assigned to the simple product during the partial indexing process.
+Previously, when we assigned a configurable product to a category but not its associated simple products, and then used that category to create a catalog rule, Magento Open Source removed the catalog rule assigned to the simple product during the partial indexing process.

 <!--- ACP2E-216-->